About Our School

 FLCCA Clay Board and Operation Policies

-Please note: Current Enrollment and Available Seats are subject to change.
+*Current enrollment and available seats are subject to change.

-Florida Cyber Charter Academy@Clay admits any student, who is eligible to attend a public school in Florida subject to school enrollment capacity limitations.
-Under Florida’s new controlled open enrollment law, students may enroll in FLCCA@Clay even if the student does not reside in Clay County.
-FLCCA@Clay is committed to enrolling a diverse student population, as set forth by the provisions of the Florida Educational Equity Act, Section 1000.05(2)(a), and prohibits discrimination on the basis of race, national original, gender, marital status, ethnicity, or disability.
+Florida Cyber Charter Academy (FLCCA) @ Clay admits any student who is eligible to attend a public school in Florida, subject to school enrollment capacity limitations.
+Under Florida's new controlled open enrollment law, students may enroll in FLCCA @ Clay even if the student does not reside in Clay County.
+FLCCA @ Clay is committed to enrolling a diverse student population, as set forth by the provisions of the Florida Educational Equity Act, Section 1000.05(2)(a), and prohibits discrimination on the basis of race, national original, gender, marital status, ethnicity, or disability.
 All interested students are encouraged to apply for enrollment.

 As provided for in Florida's Charter School Legislation, the school will give enrollment priority to the following student populations if a seat is available:

-- Students currently enrolled and plan on returning for the upcoming school year.
+Students who are currently enrolled and plan on returning for the upcoming school year

 Once the school is at capacity, all students who apply will be placed on a waiting list in the order in which the application is received.